 They learned that just an alarm isn’t enough.
 To protect yourself from disaster and loss, you need to take preventive measures.
 So, they cleared any brush away from the house and encouraged neighbors to do the same.
 They installed sprinklers in and around the house and implemented an alert system to let them know about any local conditions that might lead to fire danger.

 The reality is – once there is a fire, it’s often too late to protect your investment.

-As a DBA, you face the same risk – your company relies on the database you manage to support its critical applications and continue doing business.
+As a DBA responsible for your SQL server monitoring, you face the same risk – your company relies on the database you manage to support its critical applications and continue doing business.
 If something goes wrong, it can have a grave impact on productivity, customer confidence, and revenue.

 What if you could take a proactive and preventive approach to database management and use tuning and diagnostics to resolve potential threats, preventing a disaster before it happens?
 The result?
 The ability to better ensure database uptime and stability.

 ICYMI – A few weeks ago on the blog, we looked at an overview of Quest's newest database monitoring service - Spotlight Cloud – feel free to take a refresher on features that will prevent disasters from happening.